slidenerd/Fpam/README.md

 There can be posts made by people who don't exist
 ![people without names posting stuff](https://cloud.githubusercontent.com/assets/5139030/9966000/c7686352-5e57-11e5-89d4-47725ba6f76d.png)

-This example post below is made by a person who doesn't exist on Facebook anymore or was banned
+This example postId below is made by a person who doesn't exist on Facebook anymore or was banned
 ![snap 2015-09-18 at 22 32 38](https://cloud.githubusercontent.com/assets/5139030/9966022/e13ecb40-5e57-11e5-9c21-49724fcdd84a.png)